hameerabbasi/sparse-ndarray-protocols/README.rst

 should implement everything that particular format requires.

-A library must be able to convert between all formats it supports with an ``asformat()`` method which takes a single argument: the format code.
+A library must be able to convert between all formats it supports with an ``asformat()`` method which takes a single argument by default: the format code.
 Unsupported formats should raise a ``ValueError``.

+All formats must provide constructors that take all the mandatory array properties as a tuple in the first argument, and all others as kwargs.

 Universally Supported Attributes
 --------------------------------